 In 1996, Congress passed the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA protects insurance coverage for workers and their families during job change or loss.
 It also created several programs to control fraud and abuse within the healthcare system.
 Because privacy legislation was not initially part of the Act, the Health and Human Services developed the Privacy Rule to further protect patients' rights.
 The Privacy Rule took effect in 2003 and now regulates the use and disclosure of specified medical information.
 Its purpose is to define and limit the circumstances in which a person's protected health information may be used or disclosed by covered entities.

-- Recognize information protected by the Privacy Rule
+- HIPAA and the Privacy Rule

 - Patients, Covered Entities, Public Interest and Benefit Activities

 - The Authorization Form for release of information

 - Case studies concerning medical records and patient information distribution questions

 - Tips for protecting yourself and your patients under this act

 Whether you've been practicing medicine for years or are new to the healthcare profession, this one-hour webinar will provide you with invaluable information and a solid refresher on the HIPAA Privacy Rule and how you and your organization can maintain legal compliance.
 As technology evolves and the consumption of information increases, it's imperative that you understand what patient information can be released and to whom, what needs to take place in order to legally release this information and what you need to do in order to protect your patients, while fulfilling requests legally and ethically.
 Enroll today!